marijnh/Eloquent-JavaScript/02_program_structure.md

 {{index "let keyword"}}

 A single `let` statement may define multiple bindings.
-The definitions must be separated by commas.
+The definitions must be separated by commas:

 ```
 let one = 1, two = 2;